Watering

 Symptoms

-• soil that remains dark, dense, and wet 10+ days after the last watering
+• soil that remains dark, dense, and wet ten or more days after the last watering

-• a musty, sour smell from the soil
+• a musty, sour, or sulfurous smell rising from the soil surface

-• fungus gnats appearing at the soil surface
+• fungus gnats appearing and persisting at the soil surface between waterings

-• the cane feeling slightly spongy at the base — early warning of cane rot
+• the cane feeling slightly spongy when pressed at its base, an early warning sign that overwatering is progressing toward cane rot

 Causes